EU Commission hearings approach conclusion

 COMMISSIONER, AGRICULTURE, PHIL HOGAN

 Ireland, centre-right, 54.
 A former teacher and auctioneer, has been 25 years in parliament, latterly as environment minister.
-Won strong cross-party support after hearing.
+Won support from centre-left after hearing.

 COMMISSIONER, AID & CRISIS MANAGEMENT, CHRISTOS STYLIANIDES